Best Cast Iron Teapot To Make A Great Cuppa

 Iwachu Teardrop Teapot

 Here is another great-looking teapot from Iwachu.
 I know it may seem I am pushing Iwachu, but they do make some of the best teapots available.
 And I think this one might surprise you.
 Iwachu calls it the teardrop, but there is nothing sad about this teapot.
-It has a sleek modern design which is sure to please.
+It has a sleek, modern design, which is sure to please.
 It comes in more expensive than other teapots on the list.
-But if you think the traditional round teapots look a bit fuddy-duddy, then this little cutie could be for you.
+But if you think the traditional round teapots look a bit fuddy-duddy, this little cutie could be for you.

 Best cast iron teapots from Iwachu